 Unfortunately, cases of elder abuse in nursing homes or assisted living centers are increasing.
 Estimates show there are more than two million cases of elder abuse each year in the United States.
 Nursing home administrators and staff members have an obligation to provide appropriate care to their patients.
 If a facility is neglecting or mistreating their patients, our attorneys will stop at nothing to expose the facility’s wrongdoing.

-Rhoads & Rhoads has been protecting the rights of the injured throughout Western Kentucky for over 39 years.
+Rhoads & Rhoads has been protecting the rights of the injured throughout Western Kentucky for 50 years.
 If you or a loved one has been injured as a result of a nursing home abuse, our team of experienced trial attorneys and knowledgeable support staff are available to help you through this difficult time and get you the financial recovery you deserve.